 Intimacy & Relationships

 Sex is only part of intimacy, and after SCI the emotional side often needs as much attention as the physical.
-A few things that consistently help:
+A few things that help:

 What Nobody Tells You